LMauricius/mgf-syntax/MGF_Spec.md

     - Example: `(Digit Letter Digit)`
 - Pipe operator `|` separates ***alternative choices***
     - Example: `Digit | Letter`
+    - Note: it has to be surrounded by spaces
 - ***Symbols*** are used for giving arguments to functions.
 Any symbol except for `# ( ) | ' \` can be used ( unicode categories `Punctuation` excluding `Connector Punctuation` and `Symbol`)
     - Examples: `+` `-` `=`
 - ***Single quotes*** `' '` are used to treat *any* character as part of an identifier.